SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
-* To receive the state of the transaction you need to do a `GET` request containing the `paymentID` generated in the first step.
+* To receive the state of the transaction you need to do a `GET` request containing the `id` of the payment generated in the first step.

 ![steps of the vipps purchase flow][vipps-purchase-flow]{:width="1200px" :height="500px"}